eclipse-hono/hono/site/documentation/content/admin-guide/common-config.md

 asynchronous I/O model.
 This is true for most Hono components and applications using Hono.

 The *Netty* framework supports using `epoll()` on Linux x86_64 based systems.
-Hono provides the a Maven build profile for enabling support for *epoll* during the build process.
+Hono provides a Maven build profile for enabling support for *epoll* during the build process.

 In order to use *epoll*